piotrmurach/tty-file/README.md

 ### 2.4. copy_file

-Copies a file content from relative source to relative destination.
+Copies a file's contents from a relative source to a relative destination.

 ```ruby
 TTY::File.copy_file 'Gemfile', 'Gemfile.bak'